thunknyc/emacs-treadmill/README.md

 Put `treadmill.el` somehwere that Emacs knows about and stick this in your `.emacs.d/init.el`, `.emacs`, etc.:

 ```
+(require 'company)
 (require 'treadmill-mode)
 (setq treadmill-interpreter-path "/usr/local/wherever-gerbil-lives")
 ```

-Additionally, you will need to install the Gerbil side of Treadmill:
+You can remove `(require 'company)` if you don't want autocompletion support.
+Additionally, you will need to install the Gerbil side of
+Treadmill:

 `gxpkg install github.com/thunknyc/gerbil-treadmill`